Yoko-Mao/STC/README.md

 ## STC

-# How to build:
+# How to build the project:

-1. Build & install following Boost libs: program options
+1. Build & install following Boost: programoptions, ASIO (used by Autobahn).
 2. Build & install gRPC.
 Required plugins are c++ and Ruby.

 mkdir <some dir>